IDWM/image-uploader-dotnet-api/README.md

 # Image Uploader Setup Guide

-This is an Image Uploader project that allows you to upload and manage images.
+This is an Image Uploader project that allows you to upload and view images.

 ## Prerequisites